mariolovric/solubility/README.md

 # Solubility prediction project

-The paper for this repo is published on http://doi.org/10.26434/chemrxiv.12746948.v1 Please cite the paper.
+The results generated using the code in this repository have been published in Journal of Chemometrics: https://analyticalsciencejournals.onlinelibrary.wiley.com/doi/full/10.1002/cem.3349
+If used, please consider citing our paper.

 ## Project structure